-TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS \$ 214,315 Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the governmental funds.
+TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS \$ (130,168) Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the governmental funds.
 This amount represents the change in unavailable revenues for the year.
-(2,450) Repayment of bond and debt principal (including lease and financed purchase obligations) is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-383,950 Interest on long-term obligations in the Statement of Activities differs from the amount reported in the governmental fund because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+(1,473) Repayment of bond and debt principal (including lease and financed purchase obligations) is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+149,300 Interest on long-term obligations in the Statement of Activities differs from the amount reported in the governmental fund because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
 This amount is the net change in accrued interest for the year.
-3,385 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
+551 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
 This amount represents the change in compensated absences for the year.
-2,628 Changes in the City's proportionate shares of the net pension liability, deferred outflows of resources, and deferred inflows of resources for the current year related to its participation in the State retirement plans are not reported in the governmental funds but are reported in the Statement of Activities.
-11,589 In the Statement of Activities the gain (loss) on the disposal of capital assets is reported, whereas in the governmental funds, proceeds from the disposal of capital assets increase financial resources.
-Thus, the change in net position differs from the change in fund balance by the net book value of the assets disposed.
-(197,331) The governmental funds report capital asset additions as expenditures.
+(12,163) Changes in the City's proportionate shares of the net pension liability, deferred outflows of resources, and deferred inflows of resources for the current year related to its participation in the State retirement plans are not reported in the governmental funds but are reported in the Statement of Activities.
+37,316 The governmental funds report capital asset additions as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital asset additions of \$357,174 exceeded depreciation expense of \$258,163 in the current year.
-99,011 TOTAL CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 515,097
+This is the amount by which depreciation expense of \$258,421 exceeded capital asset additions of \$92,629 in the current year.
+(165,792) TOTAL CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (122,429)